 The museum’s second floor is also home to the Crayola Learning Center.
 While there are official programs held here throughout the year, it is open outside of those programs for kids to enjoy basic art-related activities.
 This is a great opportunity for budding artists to enjoy the museum and interact with it.

 While some might think that the Allentown Art Museum of the Lehigh Valley is simply a museum filled with local art, like the nearby Michener Art Museum, it is so much more than that.
-Their collection of great European and American works of art makes this an influential regional museum that’s worth the trip for any art lover visiting the Lehigh Valley.
+Their collection of great European and American works of art makes this an influential regional museum that’s one of the best things to do in Allentown, PA.

 Note: My visit to the Allentown Art Museum was hosted by the site.
 However, the opinions expressed are my own.